Martinomagnifico/reveal.js-appearance/README.md

 ## Migration guide
-Appearance v1.1.2 is an update to stay current with the latest version of Animate.css, which itself brought breaking changes in version 4.
+Appearance v1.1.2 was an update to stay current with the latest version of Animate.css, which itself brought breaking changes in version 4.
 Animate.css v4 added a prefix for all of the Animate.css classes, defaulting to `animate__` .
 Appearance will now automatically add the Animate.css base class (`animate__animated`) to any element with a Animate.css animation class.

 You have two options to migrate to the new version: